YunoHost/doc/dns_config.md

 easily accessible by human beings, and for some services like mail to work properly, DNS must be configured.

-If you're using a nohost.me / noho.st domain, the configuration should be performed automatically.
+If you're using an [automatic domain](/dns_nohost_me) provided by the YunoHost Project, the configuration should be performed automatically.
 If you're using your own domain name (e.g. bought via a registrar), you should manually configure your domain on your registrar's interface.